-A blocked vent or a draft can also create the error, so your Norrell Service Experts Expert will look at other parts of your furnace first.
+A blocked vent or a draft can also trigger the error, so your Norrell Service Experts Expert will check other parts of your furnace first.

-The price to fix your furnace hinges on what’s wrong with it and how long it takes to repair it.
+The cost to fix your furnace hinges on what’s wrong with it and how long it takes to repair it.

-When you need to have your furnace fixed, reach out to the Experts at Norrell Service Experts to figure out the fault code and take care of the problem.
+When you need to have your furnace fixed, reach out to the Experts at Norrell Service Experts to work out the fault code and take care of the issue.

 Call us at 205-267-0023 or schedule an appointment online today.